 - Try to keep filenames short

-- Whenever possible, filenames should be meaningful and reflect the content
+- If possible, filenames should be meaningful and reflect the content

-- If you have multiple, related files it's a good idea to be consistent and use a relevant naming convention
+- If you have multiple, related files be consistent and use a naming convention

 This doesn't tell us anything about the data

-Site location data from the UK Butterfly Monitoring Scheme 2011.csv
+Site location data from the UK Butterfly Monitoring Scheme collected during 2011.csv

 This is very long and contains spaces